1 tblsp. kosher salt

 10 shakes (or grinds) of pepper

 Rinse meat and remove as much fat and gristle as possible (that's why shish kebab meat is preferred - it will save you a lot of time).
 Dice carrots, celery, onion and potato.
 Put all the dried peas, barley and lima beans into a strainer and rinse well with cold water - allow to drain fully to remove excess starch.
 Put everything (except the salt and pepper) into an 8 quart pot and fill the pot with water to an inch or inch and a half of the top.
 Cover, bring to a boil, and SKIM THE SCHAUM (scum).
-Yes!
-You HAVE to.
-If you don't - you might as well not bother with the recipe... the soup will be too grody to eat if you don't do this step.
-I will put a 'how to skim schaum's post up in the tips section of the forum home-page, for those who do not know what I mean.
+This is not optional.
+The soup will be too grody to eat (full of clotted protein lumps) if you don't do this step.
+There is a 'how to skim schaum' page elsewhere on this website, for those who do not know what I mean.
 Anyway, after skimming the schaum, add the salt and pepper cook covered at a simmer for 1.5 hours.
 Taste and add salt and pepper if necessary.
 Soup is done when meat and beans are soft.
 Discard (or eat) the bones and green pepper - but allow the juice to drain into pot before tossing.
+For years I had this recipe posted without noting the bay leaves (which should be removed before serving).
+So if you have printed out an old copy of this recipe, please note that was an error of ommission.
+My apologies.

 This soup is very hearty - a meal unto itself.
 It also has the charming attribute of freezing very well - it's great for stocking your freezer so you don't have to cook when you're sick.

-A final note - soup/marrow bones are easier to come by than you think.
-They're never on display, but the butcher almost always has them in the back.
-Ask and you shall receive - for a nominal fee, and sometimes you'll get them gratis.
+A final note - Soup bones are usually not on display, but you can ask for them at the butcher's.
+They don't usually cost much.
 They freeze well, so you can get enough bones for several batches and store them in the freezer.
-You _can_ make the soup without the bones, but it definitely lacks in both flavor and thickening.
+You can make the soup without the bones, but the bones help for both both flavor and thickening.

 Back to the main Jewish Cuisine Forum archive page.